Find Trade Colleges

 $20,667 Avg 4-Year Student Loan

-Wyoming ranked #46 in the nation for trade school degrees handed out in 2021.
-Around 1,950 students received some type of diploma that year.
+In terms of yearly trade school graduations, Wyoming is ranked #46 in the country with 1,950 degrees handed out in 2021.
 The average in-state tuition for students attending college in Wyoming is $3,079 a year, while the average out-of-state tuition is $9,791 a year.

-About 31% of students who go to college in this state take out loans, with the average yearly loan amount being $5,167 per year.
+An estimated 31% of college students in Wyoming take out loans, with the average loan amount being $5,167 per year.

 Learn more about the most popular schools below: